Wide stile aluminium or fiberglass doors with aluminum frame

 Education enviornments need to not only have door openings and applications that function seamlessly but also that stand up to the high traffic and abuse of any educational environment.
 DORMA provides a variety of products for any type of door application.

 Lying south of Milwaukee, Oak Creek, Wisconsin, is a rapidly growing community with a population that increased nearly 70% in twenty years.
 Like other growing cities, Oak Creek faced the challenge of meeting the educational needs of its K-12 students, whose numbers were expanding year by year.
-These needs were met in part when the $24 million, 180,000 sq ft East Middle School opened its doors in September 2008.
+These needs were met in part when the $24 million, 180,000 sq ft East Middle School opened its doors.

 When facility managers at Ohio State University (OSU), one of the nation’s largest campuses, set out to build a new state-of-the-art recreational facility, they undertook one of the largest, most complex college facility projects in the country.
 Their search for components that balanced outstanding durability, accessibility and high aesthetic value led them to select a variety of products from DORMA Architectural Hardware.